Former four-star Georgia Tech freshman center to enter Transfer Portal

 Georgia Tech center Mouhamed Sylla plans to enter Transfer Portal

-Georgia Tech freshman center Mouhamed Sylla plans to enter the Transfer Portal, On3’s Pete Nakos reports.
-Sylla was a four-star recruit in the Class of 2025.
+Georgia Tech freshman center Mouhamed Sylla plans to enter the Transfer Portal, On3’s Joe Tipton and Pete Nakos report.
+Sylla was tabbed as a four-star recruit in the Class of 2025 by Rivals.

 In his first season of college basketball, the Senegal native averaged 9.6 points, 7.2 rebounds, 1.2 blocks, and 0.6 assists in 16 games.
 Sylla missed Georgia Tech‘s final 12 games of the season with an ankle injury.
 He scored in double figures in 10 of his 16 games.